orthecreedence/wookie-doc/views/pages/about.md

 About
 =====
-Wookie originally started as a port of Hunchentoot to use cl-async.
-As I got deeper in, I realized that there would have to be a lot of changes that weren't necessarily intuitive.
-The reality is that Hunchentoot was build to be threaded and if converted, would always be the strange genetic freak baby of synchronous and asynchronous.
+Wookie, named after [my dog Wookie](#wookie-dog), started out as an async port of the excellent [Hunchentoot server](http://weitz.de/hunchentoot/).
+As I got deeper in, I realized that Hunchentoot was, at its core, built to be threaded.
+If converted, it would forever live out its days as the strange genetic freak baby of synchronous and asynchronous.

 Once I realized this, I started experimenting with doing HTTP in async.
 The most difficult part is correctly parsing the protocol.
 I built [a separate library